The journal

 The real math on waiving contingencies

-Bay Area buyers regularly waive inspection, loan, and appraisal contingencies to win competitive offers.
-Here's what each one actually protects you from, and what you're actually betting when you drop it.
+Bay Area buyers waive inspection, loan, and appraisal contingencies to win offers.
+Here's what each protects, and what you bet when you drop it.

 Read entry